 Do you love to discover new books?
 Do you want to diversify your bookshelf?
 Then, this is the post for you!
-Today, we are sharing some newer multicultural books and resources.
+Today, I’m sharing multicultural picture books and resources.

-It would be remiss of me not to share the newest Caldecott winner for this list.
+Here is a Caldecott winner to add to the list.
 Radiant Child by Javaka Steptoe is the story of the artist, Jean-Michel Basquiat.
 For children who love to look and make art, this book will be of particular interest to them.
-Like Basquiat, Steptoe used pieces of New York city to create the art you see in the book.
+Like Basquiat, Steptoe used pieces from New York City to create the art you see in the book.
 Basquiat had a challenging life and his struggles may be a bit much for younger kids to grapple with, so I prefer this one for a bit older child.

 Ok, I have lots more I could share.
 But, my peers have lots of ideas too.
 So keep reading below for even more great books to check out.

-Multicultural Children’s Book Day takes place every January 27th.
-It’s a day filled with great resources that you can find by searching #ReadYourWorld or visit the official Multicultural Children’s Book Day website.
+Multicultural Children’s Book Day takes place every January.
+It’s a day filled with great resources that you can find by searching #ReadYourWorld or visiting the official Multicultural Children’s Book Day website.